Directors

 Research Associate

-Dr Peter Ochieng is an inaugural DeepMind Research Fellow in the Computer Science and Technology department at the University of Cambridge.
+Dr Peter Ochieng is the inaugural DeepMind Research Fellow in Computer Science at Department of Computer Science and Technology at the University of Cambridge.
 His technical expertise is in Natural Language Processing (NLP), focusing on low-resource languages.
 He is also interested in speech synthesis that is agnostic to accents and low-resource acoustic features.
-Peter is part or the PREDICT project where the goal is to exploit machine learning techniques to make LLMs to simulate human behaviours when subjected to certain nudges; through having a normal chat with finetuned LLMs, we hope to get an impression of how humans will respond to certain nudges.
+Peter is part of the PREDICT project where the goal is to exploit machine learning techniques to make LLMs simulate human behaviours when subjected to certain nudges.

 Billy Shi